supermasita/docker-squid-raspian/README.md

 # Basic Squid on Raspian

+:warning:  Needs to be build in a Raspberry

 * Very basic Squid configuration
 * Disk cache enabled
 * NCSA authentication (not enabled by default)